Secreto31126/whatsapp-api-js/README.md

 There might be a future update to support the other types of subscriptions.

 And that's it!
 Now you have a functioning Whatsapp Bot connected to your server.
-The code still doesn't support 100% of the functionalities, like interactive and template messages, but I am working on adding them ASAP.
+The code still doesn't support 100% of the functionalities, like template messages, but I am working on adding them ASAP.

 Also, if you are interested in Google App Script support, check out Secreto31126/whatsapp-api-google-app-script.